woctezuma/steam-stylegan2/README.md

 NB: The term 'truncation' refers to the truncation trick mentioned in Appendix B of [the StyleGAN1 paper](https://arxiv.org/abs/1812.04948):

 > If we consider the distribution of training data, it is clear that areas of low density are poorly represented and thus likely to be difficult for the generator to learn.
-This is as ignificant open problem in all generative modeling techniques.
+This is a significant open problem in all generative modeling techniques.
 However, it is known that drawing latent vectors from a truncated [42, 5] or otherwise shrunk [34] sampling space tends to improve average image quality, although some amount of variation is lost.

 ### Style Mixing